 First off, what you need to know about maximalism is that it is the epitome of statement interior design.
-What you’re about to experience is in no way a run-of-the-mill, nondescript look – it’s a movement.
-When it comes to the nonconformist interior style, nothing is simply there for the sake of being there – every element has a purpose and is impressive in its own right.
+It is in no way a nondescript look—it’s a design movement which only the very bravest attempt.
+When it comes to the nonconformist interior style, no element is simply there for the sake of being there—every element has a purpose and is impressive in its own right.

-And whilst Kelly’s style is practically inimitable, her style is just too damn lust-worthy to not try to grasp the basics.
+And whilst Kelly’s style is practically inimitable, her style is just too lust-worthy to miss out on trying to grasp the basics.
 Here are four tips for achieving the Kelly Wearstler look.

-They say that colour is the easiest way to instantly update a room, as maximalism knows all too well.
-Whilst minimalism is subtly confident, maximalism is unabashedly so; where minimalism favours a blank canvas, maximalism takes that canvas and paints on it.
-And very colourfully, might we add.
-Whilst Kelly has old Hollywood glamour palettes perfected down to a fine art, her boundary-pushing use of vibrant tones shows a comfortability with this maximalist calling card.
+They say that colour is the easiest way to instantly update a room, as any maximalist knows all too well.
+Whilst minimalism is subtly confident, maximalism is unabashedly so.
+Where minimalism favours a blank canvas, maximalism takes that canvas and paints it with gusto.
+(And very colourfully, might we add.)
+Whilst Kelly has the quintessential old Hollywood glamour palettes (Art Deco monochrome, for example) perfected to a fine art, her boundary-pushing use of vibrant tones shows her comfortability with the colour calling card.

-Maximalism laughs at the prospect of accessories because it is accessories – a maximalist room is the sum of its outstanding pieces and is built around its smorgasbord of individual components.
-As the antithesis of clean and clutter-free minimalism, rooms are chock-full of eclectic, oversized and sculptural shapes, objets and artwork which are as influential as its furniture.
-These ornamental table lamps, a sculptural suspension light and a colour-scheme-determining objet transcend the pigeonhole of accessories and become some of this dining room’s key players.
+Maximalism laughs at the prospect of accessories as solely room additions.
+Instead, amaximalist room is the sum of its outstanding pieces and is built around its smorgasbord of individual components.
+As the antithesis of clean and clutter-free minimalism, rooms are chock-full of eclectic, oversized and sculptural shapes, objets and artwork which are as directional as its furniture.
+Above, the ornamental table lamps, a sculptural suspension light and a unique horse sculpture transcend the accessories pigeonhole and become some of this dining room’s key players.

-If maximalism had a catch phrase it would be “go big or go home”.
-Kelly’s known for using oversized designs which act as focal points for a room or create a buzzy vibe without being too busy.
+"Go big or go home” seems to be the catch phrase for maximalism and any of its proponents.
+Kelly is known for using oversized designs which act as focal points for a room or create a buzzy vibe without being too busy.
 Her tabletop vignettes aren’t full of delicate trinkets but, instead, treasures which can hold their own.
-Colossal wooden heads, metal spiked spheres and life-sized anatomical casts are recognisably Kelly.
+Colossal wooden heads, metal spiked spheres and life-sized anatomical casts are recognisably Wearstler.

 There’s hardly a surface untouched by pattern in a maximalist interior and Kelly is the master of pattern play.
 The living room of this New York apartment proves that unconventional moves pay off big time in the style stakes.
-By combining contrasting motifs which are less eclectic, more cohesive, her rooms are always alive without being overbearing.
-Geometrics, gestural paint strokes and natural patterns – think veined marble and wood grain – are some of Kelly’s go-tos for creating a sensory experience.
+By combining contrasting motifs which are less eclectic and more cohesive, the designer's creations are full of life without being overbearing.
+Geometrics, gestural paint strokes and natural patterns—think veined marble and wood grain—are some of her go-tos for creating a sensory experience.